What causes sacroiliitis?

 Since sacroiliitis is a condition caused by inflammation, there are a number of issues that can cause it.
 These include:

-Pregnancy can cause inflammation as a result of the widening and stretching of the sacro-iliac joints to prepare for childbirth.
+Pregnancy.
+The human body goes through a number of dramatic changes while preparing for childbirth that can cause inflammation.
+One of these is the widening and stretching of the sacroiliac joints as they accommodate to the size of the child.
 On top of this, the weight gained during pregnancy can put excessive amount of stress on the joints and lead to abnormal wear.

 Sacroiliitis can be difficult to diagnose simply because the symptoms it creates can be caused from other conditions.
 Doctors will typically begin their diagnosis by performing a physical exam, often by trying to locate the source of pain by putting pressure on places in the legs, spine, hips and buttocks.
 They may also ask the patient to perform various stretches in order to put slight stress on the SI joints.